RhineLT/mtcm-kd/README.md

   - Performed extensive experiments and evaluated the framework on the BraTS datasets from 2018 to 2021.
 Our approach significantly outperforms previous state-of-the-art models in unimodal brain tumor segmentation.

 ---

+Dataset
+---
+This work uses four BraTS datasets from 2018-2021.
+The first three BraTS datasets can be downloaded from [here](https://www.kaggle.com/datasets/andrewmvd/brain-tumor-segmentation-in-mri-brats-2015), While the BraTS-2021 dataset is available [here](https://www.kaggle.com/datasets/dschettler8845/brats-2021-task1).

+---
 Setup
 ---
 Install the requirements